MiniXC/typst-projects/thesis/chapters/05_tts_asr.typ

 === Augmenting Real Data

 Synthetic data often serves to enhance existing real datasets, introducing targeted diversity that can improve ASR robustness.
-Before delving into specifics, it's worth noting why this augmentation is effective: real speech datasets, while authentic, may lack coverage in areas like rare vocabularies or speaking styles.
-TTS can fill these voids by generating tailored samples, but the key lies in balancing the mix to avoid diluting the realism of the original data.
+Augmentation is this effective due to real speech datasets, while authentic, potentially lacking coverage in areas like rare vocabularies or speaking styles.
+TTS can fill these voids by generating tailored samples, but the key lies in balancing the mix to avoid diluting the original data and skewing the distribution.

 A common strategy is to supplement a real dataset $S$ with synthetic speech $tilde(S)$, particularly for lexical adaptation.
 For instance, synthesizing speech from out-of-domain transcripts $T$ allows ASR models to adapt to specialized vocabularies, as explored in works adapting to medical terminology @fazel_synthasr_2021.